back to blog

 Assets That Do Not Qualify

-Asset Type GST-Exclusive Cost Limit Qualifies?
+Asset Type GST-Exclusive Cost Qualifies?

 Power drill Under $20,000 Yes